-ORCOI - electronic filing system: https://ucsb.coi-smart.com
+ORCOI - Conflict of Interest disclosure submission system: https://ucsb.coi-smart.com

 Federal regulations, state laws and University policies recognize that researchers may have financial interests in research sponsors and/or in entities with business interests closely related to their research.